cduarte3/cduarte3/README.md

 # About Me
 - 👋 Hi, I’m @cduarte3
-- 👀 I’m interested in Soccer
+- 👀 I’m interested in programming, and soccer
-- 🌱 I’m currently learning at Seneca in the BSD Software Development Course
+- 🌱 I’m currently learning at Seneca Polytechnic in my 4th year of the BSD Software Development Course

 Below are the languages and frameworks I have worked with:
 --